bartcui/TravelMate-React/README.md

 2. Install the APK into the Emulator

+- download the zip and extract it.
+Find the .apk file under the zipped folder.
 - Drag the .apk file directly onto the emulator window; Android will automatically install it.

 3. Find TravelMate in the app drawer → run normally.